rancher/docs/content/rancher/v2.5/en/monitoring-alerting/configuration/alertmanager/_index.md

 #### Enabling the Teams Receiver for Rancher Managed Clusters

 The Teams receiver is not a native receiver and must be enabled before it can be used.
-You can enable the Teams receiver for a Rancher managed cluster by going to the Apps page and installing the rancher-alerting-drivers app with the Teams option selected.
+You can enable the Teams receiver for a Rancher managed cluster by going to the Apps page and installing the Alerting Drivers app with the Teams option selected.

 1. In the Rancher UI, go to the cluster where you want to install rancher-alerting-drivers and click **Cluster Explorer**.
 1. Click **Apps**.